A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: A posteriori error estimates

-\end{lemma} According to the above Lemma, an idealised {\it a posterior} error estimator should be $\| \F(\uH) \|_{(\UsH)^*}$ since the upper and lower bound estimates of $\| \F(\uH) \|_{(\UsH)^*}$ can ensure the reliability and efficiency of the error estimator.
-However, it is not computable and therefore can not be used directly in practice.
+The estimate \eqref{res-bound} shows that the dual norm of the residual, $\| \F(\uH) \|_{(\UsH)^*}$, is a reliable and efficient {\it a posterior} error estimator.
+However, it is not directly computable and therefore not be used directly in practice.

-To address this problem, motivated by \cite[Lemma 3.2]{wang2020posteriori}, one can obtain an equivalent expression of $\| \F (\uH) \|_{(\UsH)^*}$ in terms of the solution of an auxiliary whole-space Poisson problem.
-We have the following Theorem, and the proof is given in the Appendix~\ref{sec:proofs}.